Blog | Personal Finance

 Network marketing: not a Ponzi scheme

-From my vantage point, most traditional businesses such as IBM are the true pyramid schemes.
+For some, most traditional businesses such as IBM are the true pyramid schemes.

 When you think of a pyramid, you see most people at the bottom and only one person at the top.
 In business, that person is usually the CEO.
 Only one can make it to the top.
-It is a win-lose, dog-eat-dog climb up the corporate ladder, with only one seat at the top.
+It is a win-lose, dog-eat-dog, climb up the corporate ladder, with only one seat at the top.

-My personal experience with Ponzi schemes
+Robert Kiyosaki’s experience with Ponzi schemes

-The only thing that caused me discomfort was later that night over dinner.
+The only thing that caused some discomfort was later that night over dinner.
 The men were heavy drinkers, and they were not with their wives but instead with their young, attractive assistants.
 After they were blind drunk, they began screeching and hollering obscene things.
 Their call was loud, gross, embarrassing, and drove diners out of the restaurant.

-Our answer was, “Yes we did.”
+The Kiyosaki’s answer was, “Yes we did.”

 So, look deep inward and ask yourself, "Am I in a Ponzi scheme?"